bhargavaanjali/rideshare/README.md

 # Introduction

-This is a dockerized application which can be used to share rides.
+This is a dockerized which can be used to share rides.